ValentineStone/googleapi-utils/README.md

 ## Currently includes:
 1. Firebase custom claim setter
-2. UUID generator
-3. Firebase Realtime Database manipulation cli
+2. Firebase Realtime Database manipulation cli
-4. Assortmet of Google Cloud network and utility middleware (adapters) for streaming data between endpoints
+3. Assortmet of Google Cloud network and utility middleware (adapters) for streaming data between endpoints
     - `pubsub` - Google Cloud Pub/Sub powered P2P tunnel (spawns necessary resources automatically)
     - `google-iot` - [Google IoT Commands](https://cloud.google.com/iot/docs/how-tos/commands) powered P2P tunnel (spawns necessary resources automatically)
     - `google-iot-controlled` - `google-iot`, but with TCP-like session managment
     - `serialport` - An adapter-wrapper for [`serialport`](https://www.npmjs.com/package/serialport)
     - `udp` - Adapter-wrapper for UDP (dgram) server (listens on (owns) a given ip and port)
     - `udp-proxy` - Adapter-wrapper for UDP (dgram) client (talks to a given ip and port)
+    - `tcp` - Adapter-wrapper for TCP server (listens on a given ip and port for any connections, reads from all writes to all)
     - `chain` - as the name implies, chain multiple adapters together, creating a data conveyor
     - `measure` - measure and log any adapter's input/output
     - `throttle` - Throttles the bytes sent by delaying send untill a given amount of bytes is ready to be sent
     - `transform` - Arbitrarily transform input and output (can be used for logging or sideeffects)
     - *`atcp` - Abstract pure js TCP implementation (not finished, does not work)*
+4. Assortmet of other little tools (see below)

 ## Setup
 1. `git clone https://github.com/ValentineStone/googleapi-utils`